Auditing a Retention Trust Account

 - how a provision of a contract relating to recourse to cash retention operates at law.

-The QBCC’s Regulatory Guide has not yet been released for auditors.
-However, the QBCC has indicated that it expects auditors to focus on compliances regarding accounting records and not interpretation of the BIFA.
-We urge caution in relying on those representations given the significant penalties that apply under the BIFA for auditors.
+The QBCC’s Regulatory Guide has been released for auditors.
+It can be found here.
+We urge caution in relying on any representations made by the QBCC as to how it may approach enforcement of the legislation given the significant penalties that apply under the BIFA for auditors.

 FAQs